-Rated M for Manly: A mega-buff former football player-turned Navy SEAL turned senator who Hulks Out with ridiculous charges of electricity to become stronger than Raiden and able to create GIANT PILLARS OF FIRE AND LAVA WITH HIS PUNCHES?
-FUCK YES.
+Rated M for Manly: A mega-buff former football player-turned Navy SEAL turned senator who Hulks Out with ridiculous charges of electricity to become stronger than Raiden and able to create giant pillars of fire and lava with his punches.

 Rule of Symbolism: When claiming to be acting in the interests of the War Economy, you fight him as he pilots the multi-billion dollar Metal Gear Excelsus.
 When you pull him out of that "shell", he reveals his Social Darwinist agenda and proceeds to beat you down with his sheer strength.

 Raiden fighting for his belief system's right to thrive over Armstrong's Social Darwinist ideals is reminiscent of a Presidential debate.
-Fittingly Armstrong intends to be President in the year 2020 so Raiden is his first great debate opponent in the way of his Presidency, if he wins here then he has already symbolically guaranteed his right to the future of America.
+Fittingly, Armstrong intends to be President in the year 2020, so Raiden is his first great debate opponent in the way of his Presidency; if he wins here, then he's already symbolically guaranteed his right to the future of America.
 Raiden's eventual victory over Armstrong symbolically has placed him as the leader of the new America, where his ideals will now be glorified instead.
-If you wanted to be more blatant about it you could apply the business suit costume to Raiden during gameplay.
+If you wanted to be more blatant about it, you could apply the business suit costume to Raiden during gameplay.

 The Social Darwinist: Wants to create a new America where the strong survive and the weak die.
 His motivations are very similar to the Patriots who wanted to socially engineer American evolution, only difference being is that instead of information control he intends to use violence to enforce this new world.

-Take Up My Sword: Upon his death, he tells Raiden he considers Raiden his sucessor, and Raiden should do what he thinks is right, regardless of what anyone else thinks.
+Take Up My Sword: Upon his death, he tells Raiden he considers Raiden his successor, and Raiden should do what he thinks is right, regardless of what anyone else thinks.